-I've always been fascinated by reindeer especially the Christmas reindeer that help Santa deliver gifts to good girls and boys.
-I grew hearing the song and watching the films, but I never really knew how it happened… How did the humble reindeer find its way into holiday history?
+I've always been fascinated by the reindeer, especially the Christmas reindeer that helps Santa deliver gifts to good girls and boys.
+I grew up hearing the reindeer names song and watching the films, but I never really knew how it happened.

 Read it here:

-This poem gave birth to the reindeer that carry Santa's sleigh across rooftops and through the sky.
-It also painted the first 19th century version of Santa, which has remained consistent ever since.
+This poem gave birth to the reindeer that carried Santa's sleigh across the rooftops and through the skies.
+It also painted the first 19th-century version of Santa, which has remained consistent ever since.

-What started as a small coloring book… became published… then became a song… and a movie.
+What started as a small coloring book became published piece, and then became a song and a movie.
 Read the detailed history here.

 Want some Reindeer ideas for your own homestead this Christmas?
 You'll love these: